What is a smart meter?

 Is my usage information transmitted by smart meters secure?

 Yes.
 FirstEnergy places the utmost importance on the security and protection of all aspects of our electric system and associated subsystems.
 Our communication network is a high security environment that uses multiple layers of protection from unwanted access – including the use of passwords, firewalls, data encryption, continuous monitoring and other security controls.
 We follow the cybersecurity guidelines published by the National Institute of Standards and Technology (NIST).
-In addition, Pennsylvania regulations restrict access to customer information, and do not permit an electric company or electric supplier to release private customer information to a third party without customer consent.

 Click here for our Fact Sheet on Security and Privacy.